 - Maintain a consistent temperature between 75 to 85 degrees Fahrenheit

-- Keep the humidity level of 70 to 80 percent
+- Keep a humidity level of 70 to 80 percent

 - Monitor temperatures with a thermostat and humidity with a hydrometer